artuloni/ehrc_example/README.md

 # ehrc_example
-Analysis of y variable
+Analysis of y variable.
-Presentation of results
+Presentation of results.
-Simulations of y
+Simulations of y.